 Firehole Lake Drive is a one-way paved road through a section of the Lower Geyser Basin.
 To reach it, drive 6.8 miles north of the Old Faithful Interchange, or 9.3 miles south of Madison Junction on the Old Faithful to Madison section of the Grand Loop Road.
 It is located in between two other thermal areas, with the Fountain Paint Pots to the north and the Midway Geyser Basin to the south.

-Firehole Spring in Yellowstone National Park
+Firehole Spring in Yellowstone National Park in Wyoming

 The first feature along the Firehole Lake Drive is the Firehole Spring, accessed from the first long pullout on the left side.

-Surprise Pool in Yellowstone National Park
+Surprise Pool in Yellowstone National Park in Wyoming

 A short way down the road is the next parking area on the left, this one for Surprise Pool.
 This pool was named because early visitors used to throw sand into the pool to cause "surprise boiling."
 This action is damaging, and illegal today, so don't try it.
 This pool has a much deeper blue color than most other pools.

-Just beyond Surprise Pool is the Great Fountain Geyser.
+Just beyond Surprise Pool is Great Fountain Geyser.
 The eruptions of this geyser average over 100 feet, with occasional super eruptions going over 200 feet.
 The interval between eruptions is 10-14 hours, so actually seeing this can be difficult to plan.
-However, once the eruption does start it typically last 45-60 minutes.
+However, once the eruption does start it typically lasts 45-60 minutes.
 The pool overflows and boils violently when an eruption is imminent.
 A picture of the cone area is to the left.

-Pink Dome Geyser in Yellowstone National Park
+Pink Cone Geyser in Yellowstone National Park in Wyoming

 The next feature along the road is the Pink Cone Geyser.
 This geyser erupts around 30 feet high, with a duration as short as 30 minutes and as long as 3 hours.
 The interval varies widely, but is usually at least 6 hours.
 Occasionally it can take as long as 20 hours to recharge, and historically it has been as long as 2 days.

-Firehole Lake in Yellowstone National Park
+Firehole Lake in Yellowstone National Park in Wyoming

 The road continues alongside a lake before cutting back towards to Grand Loop Road.
 A parking area is at the bend for several features.
 The first of these is the big lake on the right, the namesake of the road, Firehole Lake.
 This is the largest hot spring in this area.
 Large mats of warm water bacteria, called thermophiles, lie underneath, creating the unusual brown color.

-Steady Geyser in Yellowstone National Park
+Steady Geyser in Yellowstone National Park in Wyoming

 Across the road from Firehole Lake is another large lake, named Black Warrior Lake.
 On the edge of the lake is Steady Geyser, shown to the left.
 Manganese oxide emitted from this geyser accounts for the dark color of Black Warrior Lake.

-Hot Cascades in Yellowstone National Park
+Hot Cascades in Yellowstone National Park in Wyoming

 Toward the end of the boardwalk along Black Warrior Lake are the Hot Cascades.
 This is a very small waterfall area where the hot water from Black Warrior Lake drops down into Hot Lake below, on the other side of the boardwalk.